rubenmesserschmidt/blendai-docs/docs/source/features/chat.rst

         The maximum total input size is 1000 characters.
 This includes the message and all attachments.
         For images, you can attach a maximum of 2 files per message.

+Generation Quality
+    Change the generation quality right from the chat input field.
+This setting affects all text-based features.
+Learn more about it in the :ref:`preferences<preferences_settings_general>`.`

 Send
     Send your message to BlendAI.